-As our bodies are the perception, or the understanding, or the recognition of our spirits, so is all nature the perception, or the understanding, or the recognition of this Infinite Spirit; being the unseen Life Principle which I call the Law of Attraction or the Law of Being.
+As our bodies are the perception, or the understanding, or the recognition of our spirits, so is all nature the perception, or the understanding, or the recognition of this infinite spirit-the unseen life-principle which I call the Law of Attraction or the law of being.

-Understanding, recognition, the power to perceive does not belong to anything but mind; therefore, all visible things are mind; no matter how apparently dead this substance called matter may seem, the Law of Attraction is latent in it, and in the farther process of evolution it will recognize the fact, thus proving that it is mind.
+Understanding, recognition; the power to perceive, does not belong to anything but mind; therefore, all visible things are mind; no matter how apparently dead this substance called matter may seem, the Law of Attraction is latent in it, and in the farther process of evolution it will recognise the fact, thus proving that it is mind.

-And mind, no matter how crude it may be, is one form of brain out of which the higher or governing brain proceeds; the brain which begets the intelligent will; whose mandate governs the entire body.
+And mind, no matter how crude it may be, is one form of brain, out of which the higher or governing brain proceeds; the brain which begets the intelligent will; whose mandate governs the entire body.

-It may be said that nature is all brain, ranging numberless degrees from coarse to fine, from the crudest substance to the highest thought, as water ranges from solid ice to the invisible gas generated by steam.
+It may be said that nature is all brain ranging numberless degrees from coarse to fine, from the crudest substance to the highest thought, as water ranges from solid ice to the invisible gas generated by steam.

-That wonderfully volatile fluid we call electricity is, in its own way a certain form, and a very vital form of recognition of the Law of Attraction; and is therefore mind, brain, intelligence or thought.
+That wonderfully volatile fluid we call electricity is, in its own way, a certain form, and a very vital form, of recognition of the Law of Attraction, and is, therefore, mind, brain, intelligence or thought.

-Nature being in all particulars the recognition of that vital Principle called the Law of Attraction, it will be seen that she is all mind, whose power to grow lies in her continued power to think more intelligently than she has previously thought.
+Nature, being in all particulars the recognition of that vital principle called the Law of Attraction, it will be seen that she is all mind, whose power to grow lies in her continued power to think more intelligently than she has previously thought.

-Our visible world has now thought herself up to her present position, which is a higher point of intelligence than she has ever reached before.
-From the fiery mass that she was in our first knowledge of her, where the Law of Attraction between the atoms seemed so feeble in its power, because so little recognized, that it appeared to be rather a law of repulsion, on up through every grade of ripening recognition of the Law, with its consequent forms of greater intelligence, we have come to this our present plane of thought.
+Our visible world has now thought itself up to its present position, which is a higher point of intelligence than it has ever before reached.
+From the fiery mass that it was in our first knowledge of it, where the Law of Attraction between the atoms seemed so feeble in its power, because so little recognised, that it appeared to be rather a law of repulsion, on up through every grade of ripening recognition of the law, with its consequent forms of greater intelligence-we have come to this, our present plane of thought.

-And right here, in spite of our past record with its unflagging development in every direction, there are thousands of our people who affirm that the world has ceased growing.
+And yet here, in spite of our past record, with its unflagging development in every direction, there are thousands of our people who affirm that the world has ceased growing.

-Or rather I may say there are tens of thousands, nay millions, who do not know that the whole visible world is a growth in the understanding of the Law of Being; who do not believe it; and who are therefore unprepared to accept the statement that her position in growth is still in its infancy, and that her power to keep on growing is endless.
+Or, rather, I may say, there are tens of thousands-nay, millions-who do not know that the whole visible world is a growth in the understanding of the law of being; who do not believe it; and who are, therefore, unprepared to accept the statement that its position in growth is still in infancy, and that its power to keep on growing is endless.

-But, whether they accept it or not, it is true; and any truth even approaching the glory of this truth has never been announced before.
+But, whether they accept it or not, it is true; and no truth even approaching the glory of this truth has ever been announced before.

-The visible world grows by its acquisition of intelligence; or rather by its development out of itself of more and more power to recognize the unfailing, the infinite possibilities of the Law of Attraction, which is the Law of Being.
+The visible world grows by its acquisition of intelligence, or rather, by its development out of itself of more and more power to recognise the unfailing, the infinite possibilities of the Principle of Attraction, which is the law of being.

-Thus, the potency of mind increases daily; and as it increases, its environments give way, and happiness and freedom come more readily within its grasp.
+Thus, the potency of mind increases daily, and as it increases its environments give way, and happiness and freedom come more readily within its grasp.